glotzerlab/signac/doc/projects.rst

     >>> job == job2
     True

-However you opened the job, via state point or id, an instance of :py:class:`~.Project.Job` can always be used to retrieve the associated *state point*, the *job id*, and the *workspace* directory with the :py:meth:`~.Project.Job.statepoint` method, the :py:meth:`~.Project.Job.get_id` method, and the :py:meth:`~.Project.Job.workspace` method:
+Whether a job is opened by state point or job id, an instance of :py:class:`~.Project.Job` can always be used to retrieve the associated *state point*, the *job id*, and the *workspace* directory with the :py:meth:`~.Project.Job.statepoint`, :py:meth:`~.Project.Job.get_id`, and :py:meth:`~.Project.Job.workspace` methods, respectively:

 .. code-block:: python